 The finish in plain language

-The default specification path would have been large-format porcelain on a sheet membrane with epoxy grout, then a separate decorative finish above the splash line.
-The wall would have read as two materials with a transition.
-Tadelakt collapses both layers into one.
-The same finish runs from the floor curb to the steam ceiling, around the bench return, and across the niche backs.
-No grout.
-No transition.
+On a residential wet room (a master shower, a steam enclosure, a powder-room splash zone), tadelakt collapses two assemblies into one.
+The default specification path runs large-format porcelain on a sheet membrane with epoxy grout, and adds a separate decorative finish above the splash line.
+The wall reads as two materials with a transition.
+Tadelakt runs the same finish from the floor curb to the steam ceiling, around the bench return, and across the niche backs.
+No grout, no transition.
 One material doing both jobs.

 Material and method